-Special consideration for direct admit into the FPU D.P.T. program is offered for undergraduates in three pathways:
+Special consideration for direct admission into the FPU D.P.T. program is offered for undergraduates in three pathways:

-- 1. Freshman D.P.T.
-Direct Admit: High School Seniors who meet specific requirements (see below) are guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program. - 2.
-Current FPU Student D.P.T.
-Direct Admit: Current students who meet the established levels of academic success in the undergraduate courses (see below) can apply for D.P.T.
-Direct Admit in their first three years of undergraduate work.
+- 1. Freshman P.T.
+Direct Entry: High School Seniors who meet specific requirements (see below) are guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program. - 2.
+Current FPU Student P.T.
+Direct Entry: Current students who meet the established levels of academic success in the undergraduate courses (see below) can apply for D.P.T.
+Direct Entry in their first three years of undergraduate work.
 These students will have guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program. - 3.
-Preferential FPU Application review for current student into the FPU D.P.T. program: Students who have completed or will complete a bachelor's degree before the start of the next D.P.T. class at Franklin Pierce University will be given preferential status in the application process. (see below)
+Preferential FPU Application review for the current student into the FPU D.P.T. program: Students who have completed or will complete a bachelor's degree before the start of the next D.P.T. class at Franklin Pierce University will be given preferential status in the application (see below)

 Entrance into the D.P.T.
-Direct Admit Program
+Direct Entry Program

-1. Freshman D.P.T.
-Direct Admit: Admission Requirements for High School Applicants
+1. Freshman P.T.
+Direct Entry: Admission Requirements for High School Applicants

-- Minimum cumulative grade point average (CGPA), in academic courses only, of a 3.0 on a 4.0 scale (84/100) - Equivalent of four years of math with a final grade of B+(87/100) or higher in each class - Equivalent of four years of science with a final grade of B+(87/100) or higher in each class - Demonstrated leadership through community and school activities; related healthcare experience is highly desirable. - 1.
-Current FPU Student D.P.T.
-Direct Admit: Criteria to apply for entrance into the D.P.T.
-Direct Admit program after entering FPU; - Must be a currently enrolled FPU student at the time of application - Application must be completed before May 15 a year prior to expected entrance to D.P.T. program (ie: if expected entrance to D.P.T. is Fall of 2022; application deadline is May 15, 2021).
+- Minimum cumulative grade point average (CGPA), in academic courses only, of a 3.0 on a 4.0 scale (84/100) - Equivalent of four years of math with a final grade of B+ (87/100) or higher in each class - Equivalent of four years of science with a final grade of B+ (87/100) or higher in each class

+2. Current FPU Student D.P.T.
+Direct Entry: Criteria to apply for entrance into the D.P.T.
+Direct Entry program after entering

+- Must be a currently enrolled FPU student at the time of application - Application must be completed before May 15 a year prior to expected entrance to D.P.T. program (ie: if expected entrance to D.P.T. is Fall of 2023; application deadline is May 15, 2022).

 Progression Qualifications for D.P.T.
-Direct Admit program:
+Direct Entry program:

-To successfully progress from undergraduate studies into the D.P.T. program by Direct Admit, students must meet the following qualifications.
+To successfully progress from undergraduate studies into the D.P.T. program by Direct Entry, students must meet the following qualifications.
 These qualifications will be evaluated annually by advisors.
 Students who do not maintain these pre-requisites will forfeit the guaranteed admission into the D.P.T. program.

 - Minimum grade of "B" in each of the following pre-requisite courses:

-- Biology I
+- · Biology I

 - Biology II

-- Anatomy & Physiology I
+- · Anatomy & Physiology I

-- Anatomy & Physiology II
+- · Anatomy & Physiology II

-- Chemistry I
+- · Chemistry I

 - Chemistry II

 - Physics I

 - Physics II

 - Statistics (or Statistics for Behavioral Science)

 - One course in Psychology at the 100-level or above

 - Achieved a minimum 3.2 CGPA and a prerequisite GPA of 3.4.

 - All applicants must apply to the Doctor of Physical Therapy program through the PTCAS online application process and can attend either campus.